 “We live in the old house over there,” Victoria said.

+The man turned.
 “Which old house?
-The only house I know of is the Old House at the other end that no one lives in and that is haunted if you didn’t know already.”
+The only house I know of is the Old Haunted House at the other end that no one lives in.”

-“What she means is,” Barnaby explained trying to cover, “is we live in an old house outside of the woods.
+“What she means is,” Levi explained trying to cover, “is we live in an old house outside of the woods.
 We don’t live in Old House Woods.”
-Barnaby put his hand on Victoria’s head and stroked her hair.
+Levi put his hand on Victoria’s head and stroked her hair.

 “Ahhh,” he replied.

-“Can my daughter pet your dog?”
-Barnaby asked trying to change the subject.
+“May she pet your dog?”
+Levi asked trying to change the subject.

 “Do you want to pet him Victoria?”

 She smiled and nodded then strolled up to the dog.
 The dog took a step back and bowed his head as she approached but she bent down to ease his concern and the dog immediately trotted to her with his head lowered and tail wagging.
 She giggled and clapped her hands in front.
-He fell over to his back and bared his stomach so she could scratch it.
+He fell over and bared his stomach.

 Victoria scratched the dog’s stomach and he kicked his leg.
-When she stopped, he laid on his back staring at her with his tongue hanging out the side of his mouth, then flipped over and licked her on the face.
+When she stopped, he stared at her with his tongue hanging out the side of his mouth, then flipped over and licked her on the face.

 “Okay Jasper,” the young man said and pulled him back a little.

-Victoria stood up and clapped her hands for the dog to come over to her.
-The dog ran back with his tail swishing and put his front paws up on her dress.
+Victoria stood and clapped her hands for the dog to come to her.
+The dog ran with his tail swishing and put his front paws on her dress.
 She struggled but laughed as she held him upright.

-“Will there be dogs in heaven?” she turned and asked Barnaby.
+“Will there be dogs in heaven?” she turned and asked Levi.

 “Well let’s hope none of us get there too soon,” the young man said smiling.

-Victoria who couldn’t wait to go frowned at what she thought to be a strange statement.
+Victoria who eagerly wished to go frowned at what she thought to be a strange statement.

-“Well I need to get going and get the cows into the barnyard before my momma starts to worry.”
+“Well I need to get going and get the cows into the barnyard before my momma sends a search party looking for me.”

-Victoria petted the dog one final time.
+Victoria pet the dog one final time.
 “Good-bye Jasper,” she waved.

-“C’mon boy,” the young man said and ran over to his cows.
+“C’mon boy,” the young man called and ran over to his cows.
 The dog pranced after him with tail high in the air.
-Barnaby watched him lead the cows through the woods until he disappeared but he never witnessed anything bad happen to him and he couldn’t figure why he, the dog, and the cattle still lingered.
+Levi watched him lead the cows through the woods until he disappeared but he never witnessed anything bad happen to him and he couldn’t figure why he, the dog, and the cattle still lingered.